25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

     private class ExampleClass { }
     static void Main()
     {
-        // Declare a list of type int.
+        // Declare a list of type int
         GenericList<int> list1 = new GenericList<int>();
         list1.Add(1);

-        // Declare a list of type string.
-        GenericList<string> list2 = new GenericList<string>();
+        // Declare a list of type string GenericList<string> list2 = new GenericList<string>();
         list2.Add("");

-        // Declare a list of type ExampleClass.
-        GenericList<ExampleClass> list3 = new GenericList<ExampleClass>();
+        // Declare a list of type ExampleClass GenericList<ExampleClass> list3 = new GenericList<ExampleClass>();
         list3.Add(new ExampleClass());
     }